- Location: Iowa

 - It was bought by an insurance company due to theft or damage.

-- The vehicle has repair costs exceeding 50% of its fair market value and was bought by a licensed recycler.
+- The vehicle has repair costs exceeding 50% of its fair market value (if market value was $500 or more) and was bought by a licensed recycler.

 Such a vehicle must be given a title with the brand "salvage" on it, and it may not be registered.
 Once a vehicle has a salvage-branded title, Iowa will never issue it a "clean" title―only a "prior salvage" title if the vehicle is repaired to street worthiness (at which point it can be registered).